-*Please note that Dr. Heath is not accepting new graduate students for 2018-2019.*
+*Please note that Dr. Heath anticipates accepting two new graduate students at the M.A. level, preferably in the Human Development program, for the 2018-2019 academic year.*

 Dr. Heath welcomes all student inquiries concerning graduate supervision in relevant areas at email@example.com.
 Main programs that Dr. Heath supervises in are Human Development and M.ED in Research Project .
 Less commonly, she supervises in School/Applied Child Psychology.
 When emailing her for potential supervision, you should attach the following: a current curriculum vitae, your CGPA, GRE results (if applicable), the program you are applying to and the reasons you want to work with the team.
 If your file is a good match for our team, Dr. Heath will contact you.
 In addition all applicants are encouraged to email our graduate students with questions.